Negative pressure in shear thickening band of a dilatant fluid: Experiment

-\paragraph*{Experiment.} Our experimental setup is shown in Fig.\ref{fig:expset}(a).
-The container consists of an acrylic outer cylinder (15 cm inner diameter) and an acrylic center rod (5 cm diameter) with an aluminum base plate and a lid; the gap $h$ between the outer cylinder and the central rod is $h=5$ cm.
-The center rod is supported with a couple of ball bearings; one is embedded in the base plate and the other is in the lid of the container.
+Our experimental setup is shown in Fig.\ref{fig:expset}(a).
+The container consists of an acrylic outer cylinder (15 cm inner diameter) and an acrylic center rod (5 cm diameter) with an aluminum base plate and a lid; the gap $h$ between the outer cylinder and the central rod is $h=5$ cm. {The fluid fills the container up to $\ell=23\,{\rm cm}$ from the bottom with its surface open to the air.} The center rod is supported with a couple of ball bearings: one embedded in the base plate and the other in the lid of the container.
 Constant torque in the counterclockwise(CCW) direction is applied on the center rod by a pair of weights on the opposite sides through steel wires wound around the rod.
 The weights are hung through spring-dumper systems to reduce the vibration transmitted from the rod.
 The both weights are the same so that no net force should be applied on the rod.
 We use the weights in the range of $0.20\sim 4.0{0}\; {\rm kg}$, which corresponds to the external shear stress $S_e=0.08\sim1.68\; {\rm kPa}$ at the rod surface.
 In order to enforce the no-slip condition, the surface is lined with water-proof sand paper.

-The suspension exerts off-center force on the center rod when the thickening is inhomogeneous.
-To measure this force, the upper ball bearing is supported at four points by load cells (Kyowa LMB-A-100N) as shown in Fig \ref{fig:expset}(b).
+The off-center force on the center rod from the suspension is measured by four load cells (Kyowa LMB-A-100N), which support the upper ball bearing at four points as shown in Fig \ref{fig:expset}(b).
+To measure both negative and positive force, the load cells are pressed by screws and the zero-point of the load cells is set when the rod is stationary before each experiment.
 We label them as ``north", ``south", ``east" and ``west" by their directions.
 Note that precise calibration in the off-center force measurements is difficult due to the friction at the contacts between a load cell and the ball bearing.

-We also measure the normal stress $\sigma_n$ at the surface of the outer cylinder by four pressure sensors (Kyowa PGM-G-02KG).
-They are located to the ``north" of the center and aligned along the axial direction at intervals of 2 cm with the shallowest one located at 7.5 cm below the fluid surface; they are labelled as ``ch1'', ``ch2'', ``ch3'' and ``ch4'' from top to bottom.
+We also measure the normal pressure $p_n$ at the surface of the outer cylinder by four pressure sensors (Kyowa PGM-G-02KG).
+They are located to the ``north" of the center and aligned along the axial direction at intervals of 2 cm with the shallowest one located at 7.5 cm below the fluid surface; they are labelled as ``ch1'', ``ch2'', ``ch3'' and ``ch4'' from the top to the bottom.
+The normal pressure obtained by these sensors is the sum of the pressures by both the interstitial liquid and the particles .